zonination/gametheory/README.md

 ## Summary of Results

-If a user selects the same scenario as another Redditor, you will be randomly paired with them.
-The outcome depends on the decision you two make together, and in the Results thread you will both be called out.
-Choose wisely.
+If a user selects the same scenario as another Redditor, they will be randomly paired with them.
+The outcome depends on the decision the redditors make together, and in the Results thread they were both called out.

+Redditors were instructed to read the instructions carefully.
 Only one response is allowed per user per scenario.
+If a user submitted conflicting responses for a scenario, I messaged them directly and asked which one they wanted to pick.

 ### Game A - Chicken